-In the C programming language (after 99 standard), a new keyword is introduced known as restrict.
+In the C programming language (after the C99 standard), a new keyword is introduced known as restrict.

 - restrict keyword is mainly used in pointer declarations as a type qualifier for pointers.

 - It doesn’t add any new functionality.
-It is only a way for programmer to inform about an optimizations that compiler can make.
+It is only a way for the programmer to inform about an optimization that the compiler can make.

-- When we use restrict with a pointer ptr, it tells the compiler that ptr is the only way to access the object pointed by it and compiler doesn’t need to add any additional checks.
+- When we use restrict with a pointer ptr, it tells the compiler that ptr is the only way to access the object pointed by it, in other words, there’s no other pointer pointing to the same object i.e. restrict keyword specifies that a particular pointer argument does not alias any other and the compiler doesn’t need to add any additional checks.

-- If a programmer uses restrict keyword and violate the above condition, result is undefined behavior.
+- If a programmer uses restrict keyword and violates the above condition, the result is undefined behavior.